Combat Leader

-Combat Leader is a 1983 video game published by Strategic Simulations.
+Combat Leader is a computer wargame published by Strategic Simulations in 1983.

 Gameplay

 Combat Leader is a game in which the player goes against the computer in a platoon level tactical wargame.

 Reception

 Floyd Mathews reviewed the game for Computer Gaming World, and stated that "Twentieth century small unit tactics is a very complex subject, and this program realistically portrays the uncertainties and hazards faced by a modern mechanized company commander."